 when he was stationed in Everett, Wa., on the USS Elmore.

 Her family didn't want their youngest to leave home

 with a stranger of a different-to-them culture and religion.

 They did their best break up the young couple.

 with compassion and wisdom

 on this earth.

-Have you discovered treasures in old letters?
-What do you think are the secrets to a lasting love?
-Please share your thoughts in the comment section
+Have you discovered letters from your past that helped you better understand yourself and your family?
+What do you believe are the secrets to lasting love?
+Please share your thoughts in the comment section.

 Writing about family, books, authoring, life, movies, travel and more.

 JOIN THE FUN...